dgurung/machine-learning-basics/README.md

 ##### Classifiers:
 1. Fisher Discriminant
 2. Perceptrons
 3. Neural Network (single hidden layer).
-For symbols and maths see [2]
+For math and conventions used in the code see book [2] section 7.3,7.2

 ##### Regressions:
 1. Linear regression based on oridnary least squares (OLS)